Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Experiments

-At the evaluation stage, Css-Net makes compositors jointly make the decision as introduced in Sec.~\ref{subsubsec:joint_infer}.
-Table~\ref{tab:joint_infer} shows the experimental results.
-It is observed that joint inference surpasses every single compositor and verifies our motivation that groups perform better than individuals and could be used to reduce their own biases mainly caused by triplet ambiguity.
+\textbf{Effect of Joint Inference} At the evaluation stage, Css-Net allows compositors to jointly make the decision as introduced in Sec.\!~\ref{subsubsec:joint_infer}.
+As shown in Table\!~\ref{tab:joint_infer}, joint inference surpasses single compositor and verifies our motivation that groups perform better than individuals and could be used to reduce their own prediction biases mainly caused by the triplet ambiguity problem.